Efficient semiparametric estimation and model selection for multidimensional mixtures: Asymptotic efficiency

 \subsection{Model and notations}

-Let $(X_{n})_{n\geq 1}$ be a sequence of independent and identically distributed randoms variables taking values in $[0,1]^{3}$.
-We assume the possible marginal distribution of an observation $X_{n}$, $n\geq 1$ is a population mixture of $k$ distributions such that, given the population, the coordinates are independent and have some density with respect to the Lebesgue measure on $[0,1]$.
+Let $(X_{n})_{n\geq 1}$ be a sequence of independent and identically distributed random variables taking values in the product of at least three compact subsets of Euclidean spaces which, for the sake of simplicity, we will set as $[0,1]^{3}$.
+We assume that the possible marginal distribution of an observation $X_{n}$, $n\geq 1$, is a population mixture of $k$ distributions such that, given the population, the coordinates are independent and have some density with respect to the Lebesgue measure on $[0,1]$.
 The possible densities of $X_{n}$, $n\geq 1$, are, if $\mathbf{x}=(x_{1},x_{2},x_{3})\in [0,1]^{3}$: